miroswan/vagrant_spec/README.md

 You can specify as many groups as you need.
 You can match nodes by regular expression or explicitly provide an array of node names.
 This will generate an vagrantspec_inventory based on your active nodes.
 You use this file for running ansible playbooks against your Vagrant instances.
+Use this configuration directive if you use ansible for orchestration.

+* config.spec.generate_machine_data: a boolean.
+If true, the init sub-command will generate a json file at .vagrantspec_machine_data containing relevant ssh information for each of your nodes.
+This can be helpful when leveraging orchestration tooling aside from ansible.
+You can use this data to direct your orchestration to your local instances.
+The default is set to true.

 * config.spec.test_plan: an array of hashes. nodes can either be a regular expression object that matches your desired nodes or an explicit array of